ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments: Usage Notes

 \section{Usage Notes}

-ROBUST-MIPS is released under a Creative Commons Attribution-NonCommercial ShareAlike license (CC BY-NC-SA).
-Any use or mention of this dataset must include a citation to this paper and the ROBUST-MIS~\cite{ross2021comparative, maier2021heidelberg}.
+ROBUST-MIPS is released under a Creative Commons Attribution-NonCommercial ShareAlike license (CC BY-NC-SA), which is required to align with the non-commercial restrictions applied to the source data. \revdel{Any use or mention of this dataset must include a citation to this paper and the ROBUST-MIS~\cite{ross2021comparative, maier2021heidelberg}.
 If the dataset is utilised in the creation of new works, they should also include citations to this paper.
-This licensing choice aligns with the release license of the ROBUST-MIS dataset, from which our annotations are derived, ensuring that the original license is retained and respected.
+This licensing choice aligns with the release license of the ROBUST-MIS dataset, from which our annotations are derived, ensuring that the original license is retained and respected.}